Learn / Guides / Net Promoter Score® guide

-To calculate NPS, ask the standard NPS question “How likely are you to recommend us on a scale from 0 to 10?” then subtract the percentage of detractors from the percentage of promoters.
+The standard NPS formula is to subtract the percentage of promoters by the percentage of detractors.
+So, to calculate NPS, first ask the standard NPS question “How likely are you to recommend us on a scale from 0 to 10?”
+If 80% of respondents are promoters and 10% are detractors, then you have an NPS of 70.

 The formula only makes sense if you know what the promoter and detractor labels truly mean—and how they get assigned in the first place.